MarshalLeeeeee/RustToLearn/README.md

 Stack: fix size and type, cheap to read and manage

-Heap: mutable size, expensize to read and manage
+Heap: mutable size, expensive to read and manage

 #### Assignment / Function paramter / Function return